 what we publish

-Finally, we devote our fourth print issue to our annual chapbook competition, the winner a small collection of poetry, fiction, nonfiction, or a novella by one author.
+Finally, we devote our third print issue to our annual chapbook competition, the winner a small collection of poetry, fiction, nonfiction, or a novella by one author.
 We nominate the issue for any small press awards the chapbook qualifies for, and we promote it heavily.
 The winner also receives $1,000.

 Most importantly, we publish established writers, new writers, and, in particular, women, LGBTQIA writers, and writers of color—artists who keep our pages both energized and relevant.